-The Company continues to make substantial progress addressing its near-term, non-recourse loan maturities, with six completed transactions since the start of the fourth quarter of 2022 totaling over \$2.2 billion, or approximately \$1.5 billion at the Company's pro rata share.
+The Company continues to make progress addressing its near-term, non-recourse loan maturities, with six completed transactions since the start of the fourth quarter of 2022 totaling over \$2.2 billion, or approximately \$1.5 billion at the Company's pro rata share.
+The Company's joint ventures are currently in the process of refinancing the loans on Tysons Corner Center and Boulevard Shops, and both loans are expected to close during the fourth quarter of 2023.
 For additional information on the Company's financing transactions in the year ended 2022 through the date of this Quarterly Report on Form 10-Q, see "Financing Activities" in Management's Overview and Summary.